Feeding the endurance horse – when nutrition is paramount

-In many equine sports, it can be possible to get away without dotting all the i’s and crossing all the t’s in preparing the horse, but there is nowhere to hide at the top of endurance racing.
-When exercising at the limit, nutrition is one of the fundamentals of performance, from the overall forage to concentrate ratio down to the details of electrolyte balance.
-The speeds at which elite endurance horses travel when racing mean that their muscles work aerobically most of the time during a ride.
+In many equine sports, it can be possible to get away without dotting all the I’s and crossing all the t’s in preparing the horse.
+But there is nowhere to hide at the top of endurance racing.
+When exercising at the limit, nutrition is one of the fundamentals of performance.
+Feeding the endurance horse is highly specific.
+From the overall forage to concentrate ratio down to the details of electrolyte balance.
+The speeds at which elite endurance horses travel when racing means their muscles work aerobically most of the time.
 It’s only when tackling steep hills or in the sprint to the line that they go anaerobic.
 Muscles are most efficient when working aerobically, and to do this a horse can “burn” either fat (lipid) or glycogen.
 The dietary source of the lipids is either volatile fatty acids from the digestion of fibre or the oil supplied in the diet.

-Notwithstanding poor training, the onset of fatigue can be affected by nutrition.
-Fatigue is measured not only by time, but at the vet checks during a race.
+Notwithstanding poor training, when feeding the endurance horse the onset of fatigue can be affected by nutrition.
+Fatigue is measured not only by time but at the vet checks during a race.
 If the horse’s heart rate exceeds 64bpm after 2min you are out.
-Depletion of muscle glycogen stores, combined with insufficient dietary fibre, is one of the main sources of fatigue, but so is dehydration.
+Depletion of muscle glycogen stores, combined with insufficient dietary fibre, is one of the main sources of fatigue.
+So is dehydration.
 Fluids and electrolytes are lost in sweat and, if not replenished, affect performance markedly.

 - Water and electrolytes are crucial throughout and after a ride.